rust-lang/rust-forge/src/compiler/prioritization.md

 After the meeting, there are a few closing tasks:

 - Lock the agenda on HackMD assigning write permissions to `Owners`.
-Download the Markdown file and commit the agenda as minutes to the `compiler-team` repository.
-- Remove the `to-announce` label from [MCPs][mcps], unless this label was added exactly during the meeting (and therefore will be seen during the following meeting).
+- Remove the `to-announce` label from [MCPs], unless this label was added exactly during the meeting (and therefore will be seen during the following meeting).
 - Remove `to-announce` FCPs from [`rust-lang/rust`][rust_announce], [`compiler-team`][team_announce]
   and the [forge][forge_announce].
 Same disclaimer as before regarding changes during the meeting.